kersulis/MatpowerCases.jl/README.md

 [![Build Status](https://travis-ci.org/kersulis/MatpowerCases.jl.svg)](https://travis-ci.org/kersulis/MatpowerCases.jl)
 [![Coverage Status](https://coveralls.io/repos/kersulis/MatpowerCases.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/kersulis/MatpowerCases.jl?branch=master)

-My favorite [MATPOWER][1] function is `loadcase(caseName)`, so I made it work in Julia.
+My favorite [MATPOWER][1] function is `loadcase(name)` (where `name` is a string), so I made it work in Julia.

 This package contains all transmission network data included in MATPOWER 5.1, plus data for the [RTS-96 and RTS-79 networks][4].
-You can return a `Dict` containing network data using `loadcase(caseName)`, just as you would with MATPOWER.
+You can return a `Dict` containing network data using `loadcase(name)`, just as you would with MATPOWER.
 No MATLAB kernel or MATPOWER installation is required.

 ## Installation and use